Linuxfabrik/lfops/roles/selinux/README.md

 * sets SELinux file contexts using `semanage fcontext`.
 It does NOT automatically apply them using `restorecon` - have a look at `selinux__restorecons__*_var`
 * manages SELinux ports using `semanage port`
 * applies SELinux contexts to files using `restorecon`
+* compiles and installs custom SELinux policy modules from source (.te, .fc, .if files).
+Note: Module installation is not idempotent - modules with `state: present` will always be compiled and installed on each run

 ## Mandatory Requirements